Bladder Cancer and Now Skin Cancer

 Back in September of 2016 was when I was first told that I had bladder cancer.
 By the end of January 2017, I had a radical cystectomy - a surgery where the bladder is removed.

 I thought that that was me done with cancer, but oh no, this was not to be the case.
 In July of this year (2019), I was diagnosed with a second cancer.
 This time, it was skin cancer.
 However, it seems that I'm not alone.

 Many people live with bladder AND skin cancers

-In our recent Bladder Cancer In America 2019 survey, a whopping 18% of respondents shared that they too have since been diagnosed with skin cancer in addition to their bladder cancer.
-This was by far the highest of all second cancers recorded in our 2019 survey, with 5% reporting also being diagnosed with prostate cancer and 4% with breast cancer.
+In our recent Bladder Cancer In America 2019 survey, a whopping 18 percent of respondents shared that they too have since been diagnosed with skin cancer in addition to their bladder cancer.
+This was by far the highest of all second cancers recorded in our 2019 survey, with 5 percent reporting also being diagnosed with prostate cancer and 4 percent with breast cancer.

 It's always worthwhile chatting with your doctor to discuss any possible risks of future cancers and what to look out for.

 So, why is it that can we get a second cancer?

 Well, unfortunately, already having had one cancer diagnosis does not mean that you are less likely to receive a second, unrelated one.
 In fact, for some cancers such as lung cancer, indeed our odds can be higher.

 Bladder cancer patients, and indeed cancer patients in general, are surviving longer than they did in the past.
 As a result, now more second cancers are being identified and recorded.
 Longer and more frequent monitoring after an initial cancer diagnosis is also helping to identify second cancers.

 Well, skin cancer is the most common cancer in the USA and indeed worldwide.